Transmissible spongiform encephalopathy: Infectivity

 Dietary consumption of affected animal parts can transmit prion disease, especially in nonhuman species in which infectious prion diseases are relatively common.
 In these instances, how the agent gains wider access to the body is not entirely clear; besides the apparent transmission of prions via the alimentary tract, transmissible spongiform encephalopathies may be naturally acquired when prion-containing material comes in contact with damaged tissues such as the gums, skin, or conjunctiva.
+Early studies suggest that plants can be vessels for prion transmission if an infected plant is consumed.
+It was demonstrated in certain plant species, such as those that animals feed on, like alfalfa and barley, among others.
+The roots can absorb prions released into the soil from previously deceased, infected animals and transfer them throughout the plant.
+In turn, this can infect the animal that consumes the prion-containing species.

-In humans, infection via consumption is very rare, two well-known examples being kuru and variant Creutzfeldt-Jakob disease (vCJD).
+In humans, infection via consumption is very rare, two well-known examples being kuru and variant Creutzfeldt–Jakob disease (vCJD).
 Kuru is a (now extinct) prion disease that reached epidemic proportions in the mid-20th century in the Fore people of Papua New Guinea.
 Until the practice was abandoned in the mid-20th century, the Fore people would consume their dead as a funerary ritual.
-With the cessation of ritual cannibalism, new cases of kuru slowly ceased to appear.
+With the cessation of ritual cannibalism, new cases of Kuru slowly ceased to appear.
 A more well-known infectious human prion disease is vCJD, a zoonotic prion disease that is caused by the consumption of tissues from cows with bovine spongiform encephalopathy (BSE).
 Cows are thought to have acquired BSE by consuming food that contained meat products derived from animals with prion disease, possibly sheep with scrapie.
 Fortunately, vCJD has largely been eliminated by efforts to exclude tainted meat products from the food chain.
 Regulations in many developed countries now ban the use of rendered ruminant proteins in ruminant feed as a precaution against the spread of prion infection in cattle and other animals.

 Prions cannot be transmitted through the air, through touching, or by most other forms of casual contact.
 However, they may be transmitted through contact with infected tissue, bodily fluids, or contaminated medical instruments.
-Normal sterilization procedures such as boiling or irradiating materials fail to render prions non-infective.
+Normal sterilization procedures, such as boiling or irradiating materials, fail to render prions non-infective.
 However, treatment with strong, almost undiluted bleach and/or sodium hydroxide, or heating to a minimum of 134 °C, does destroy prions.

 Epidemiological surveillance has identified cases of atypical bovine spongiform encephalopathy (BSE) and scrapie in livestock, as well as chronic wasting disease (CWD) in cervids, highlighting the zoonotic potential of prion diseases and their impact on animal and human health.